 - Manage and organise the storage spaces

-- The organisation, purchase and ongoing health of the flower boxes around the Chalet
+- The organisation, purchase and ongoing health of the flowers plants and flower boxes around the Chalet

 - Plan, organise and run guest service projects